Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Nash Equilibria for Sources with Log-Concave Distributions

 \subsection{Convergence to Equilibria}

 It is interesting to investigate if the best response iterations converge to the unique equilibrium.
 Before presenting our result, we note that in the classical optimal quantization setup with aligned cost structure (i.e., team theoretic setup) and a log-concave density, the uniqueness of a fixed point and convergence to the unique fixed point via fixed point iterations are proven in \cite{kieffer83} (see Theorem~\ref{thm:kieffer} of this paper).
 In the following theorem, we present a signaling games counterpart of such a convergence result where the proof is based on the result of \cite{kieffer83}.
-Namely, when Lloyd-Max iterations (i.e., by using \eqref{centroid} and \eqref{eq:centroidBoundaryEq}) are performed starting from an initial set of bin edges, the unique equilibrium point is reached for strictly log-concave sources with two-sided unbounded support. \begin{thm} For a strictly log-concave source with two-sided unbounded support, best response iterations (i.e., Lloyd-Max iterations) through \eqref{centroid}-\eqref{eq:centroidBoundaryEq} starting with $N$ bins always converge to the unique equilibrium with $N$ bins. \end{thm} \begin{proof} See Section~\ref{sec:convergenceProof}. \end{proof}
+In particular, when modified Lloyd-Max iterations (i.e., by using \eqref{centroid} and \eqref{eq:centroidBoundaryEq}) are performed starting from an initial set of bin edges, the unique equilibrium (for the given number of bins) is reached for strictly log-concave sources with two-sided unbounded support.
+These iterations in the classical team theoretic setting is referred to as Lloyd's Method~I \cite{LloydIT82} where bin edges and centroids are updated in a parallel fashion as described below.\footnote{Note that parallel updates in Lloyd's Method~I indeed models the scenario where the encoder and the decoder update their policies iteratively in our game theoretic setting.
+Lloyd's Method~II \cite{LloydIT82} is another heuristic technique to obtain a quantization policy in communication theoretic settings where bin edges and centroids are updated serially by taking the nearest neighbor and centroid conditions into account, i.e., given a value for the first centroid, compute the first bin edge and then compute the second centroid, and so on.}

+A modified Lloyd-Max iteration can be defined as follows: Let $m_1<\dots<m_{N-1}$ be an initial set of bin edges and denote $\boldsymbol{m}\triangleq [m_1,\dots,m_{N-1}]^T$.
+Given these bin edges, the decoder first determines its best response by computing the centroids via